+Hibiscus for hair growth works perfectly.
 Hibiscus is one of the most beneficial plants that helps hair growth and is preferred by everyone because of this feature.
-Hibiscus is one of the effective methods for stopping hair loss, promoting regrowth, and preventing premature graying.
+In addition, hibiscus is one of the effective methods for stopping hair loss, promoting regrowth, and preventing premature graying.

 What are the Benefits of Hibiscus for Hair?

-- It contains high amounts of amino acids that help nourish the hair, strengthen the hair root, and keep the hair shiny and smooth.
+- It contains high amounts of amino acids that help nourish the hair, strengthen the hair root, and remain shiny and smooth.

 - It helps hair regrowth from dormant follicles and bald patches.
 This allows the hair to thicken and add volume.